opds-community/drafts/opds-2.0.md

 An OPDS Publication is essentially a Readium Web Publication without the requirement to include a `spine` collection.

-An OPDS Publication can be identified by the following media type: `application/opds-publication+json`
+It can be identified by the following media type: `application/opds-publication+json`

-An OPDS Publication must contain at least one [Acquisition Link](#43-acquisition-link).
+It must contain at least one [Acquisition Link](#43-acquisition-link).

 ### 4.2.
 Metadata